CylonicRaider/heim/doc/api.md

 If the `announce` field is set to true, then an edit-message-event will be broadcast to the room.

-TODO: support content editing
+TODO: Support content editing.
-TODO: support reparenting
+TODO: Support reparenting.

 | Field | Type | Required? | Description |
 | :---- | :--- | :-------- | :---------- |